-Probably the biggest advantage that GoPayment offers over Square is a dedicated telephone customer support line.
+Probably the biggest advantage that GoPayment support offers over Square is a dedicated telephone customer support line.
 Square relies primarily on email support and buries its contact number, which often goes to a voice mail system when called.

 GoPayment is technically under the Intuit umbrella of services and does not have its own Better Business Bureau (BBB) profile.
 Intuit’s BBB profile has an “A+” rating as of this review.
 For the purposes of this review, Intuit’s BBB rating will not be factored into GoPayment’s overall rating for two reasons: First, the report is not specific to GoPayment, and second, GoPayment appears to operate under completely different service terms and customer support than Intuit’s traditional merchant account setup.

-Overall, GoPayment appears to be a decent product and most merchants seem happy with the service.
+Overall, GoPayment card processing appears to be a decent product and most merchants seem happy with the service.
 Additionally, GoPayment’s paid account tier offers better swipe rates than Square, which makes it more attractive for businesses that have higher processing volumes or accept credit cards on a regular basis.
 It should also be noted that GoPayment is compatible with many more phones than Square.
 A complete list of compatible devices can be found on the GoPayment website.